odoo/documentation/inventory/settings/products/uom.rst

 In some cases, handling products in different unit of measures is necessary.
-For example, if you buy products in a country where the metric system is of application and sell the in a country where the imperial system is used, you will need to convert the units.
+For example, if you buy products in a country where the metric system is of application and sell them in a country where the imperial system is used, you will need to convert the units.

 You can set up Odoo to work with different units of measure for one